-Cache Humane Society is a non-profit animal welfare organization.
-We find new homes for pets when their families can no longer care for them and we provide adoption services for unclaimed stray animals.
+Cache Humane Society operates a non-profit Animal Adoption Center.
+We find new homes for pets when their families can no longer care for them and we find homes for unclaimed stray animals.

 These pets may have a worried family waiting for them.
 They must be held by Animal Control for a minimum of 5 days to give their families time to find them before an organization like Cache Humane Society can begin the process of finding a new home.